 The Children’s Speech and Language and Therapy Service provides an assessment, diagnosis and intervention service to children and young people with speech, language and communication needs and/or with eating drinking and swallowing difficulties.

-From 1 April 2017, Children's Speech and Language Therapy (SLT) in Bristol and South Gloucestershire will be providing a new 'core service offer,' as agreed with Bristol and South Gloucestershire Clinical Commissioning Group and as set out in the Community Children's Health Partnership (CCHP) service specification.
+From 1 April 2017, the Children's Speech and Language Therapy (SLT) in Bristol and South Gloucestershire has launched a new 'core service offer,' as agreed with Bristol and South Gloucestershire Clinical Commissioning Group and as set out in the Community Children's Health Partnership (CCHP) service specification.

 What is the new core service offer and how is it different to the old one?